sarubhai/aws_confluent_platform/README.md

 - KSQL Server Instances
 - Demo Database Server Instance

-Ansible Controller Node & Confluent Control Center Instances are deployed in Public Subnet, and rest of all the instances are deployed in Private Subnet.
+Ansible Controller Node & Confluent Control Center Instances will be deployed in Public Subnet, and rest of all the instances on Private Subnet.
 Use the Ansible Controller Node as a Jump server to connect to other Instances in Private Subnet.

-The Demon Database Server Instance have multiple database types running as docker containers;
+The Demo Database Server Instance have multiple database types running as docker containers;
 - Oracle XE 11g
 - MySQL
 - PostgreSQL